section-engineering-education/engineering-education/articles/guide-to-nodejs-event-emitter/index.md

 published: true
 url: /engineering-education/guide-to-nodejs-event-emitter/
 title: Getting Started with Node.js Event Emitter
-description: This tutorial introduces the basic concepts on Node.js events module.
-We'll use this module to create an event emitter object which in turn we'll use to create Node.js Events
+description: This tutorial will introduce the basic concepts on Node.js events module.
+We'll use this module to create an event emitter object which in turn we'll use to create Node.js Events.
 author: miller-juma
-date: 2021-04-07T00:00:00-17:00
+date: 2021-05-05T00:00:00-16:00
 topics: [Node.js]
 excerpt_separator: <!--more-->
 images: